-Bluehost, an official WordPress recommended hosting provider, has agreed to offer our users a free domain name, free SSL certificate, and a discount on web hosting.
+They have agreed to offer our readers a free domain name, free SSL certificate, and a 69% discount on web hosting.

-Basically, you can get all of the above for $2.75 per month.
+Basically, you can get all of the above for as little as $2.75 per month.

 Note: At WPBeginner we believe in full transparency.
 If you sign up with Bluehost using our referral link, then we will earn a small commission at no extra cost to you (in fact, you will save money and get a free domain + SSL certificate).
 We would get this commission for recommending just about any WordPress hosting service, but we only recommend products that we use personally and believe will add value to our readers.

 Once you have signed up for hosting and set up your domain name, it’s time to install WordPress.
 With Bluehost, WordPress comes pre-installed.

 Most other WordPress hosting companies offer a 1-click WordPress installation option.
 If you’re using a different hosting provider, then see our guide on how to install WordPress which covers every major hosting provider.

 After that, you need to finish building your blog.
 For detailed instructions, see step by step guide on how to start a WordPress blog, and you’ll be up and running in no time.

 Step 2.
 Choosing a WordPress Membership Plugin